Edit boot options

 Add parameters to the boot entry that enable and configure Windows features.

-Then, to make testing quicker and easier:
+Then, to make testing easier:

 Change the boot menu time-out.
 You can shorten the boot menu time-out so that Windows boots quickly.
 Or, lengthen the boot menu time-out so that you have ample time to select the preferred boot entry.